pcraciunoiu/embrangler_pelican/content/posts/2022-12-26-belated-birthday-resolutions.md

 1. Guide and direct myself and others, with attention and mindfulness.

+    * This ties in with the emotional side.
+Think kind thoughts.
+Take a breather, and then direct.
+    * Pay attention to feelings of panic, worry, stress, urgency.
+    * Step away, it's okay.
+Honor those mental breaks.
+Detach, come up for air.
+Then revisit.

 2. Surrender

     * Deep breaths more frequently.
 Let go of this fight-or-flight, take some space and find joy/curiosity and support/comfort in the present, in what's going on.
 There is still so much goodness.
     * How about making a list of must-dos?
 Setting the bar lower and looking at everything else as a bonus?
 Looking at it as "I can do this in a relaxed state".
 At least then, I can reduce time spent feeling like I'm behind/a failure/etc
         * Select and use my Delegate Doc for this
-        * How to use passion planner this year
+        * How to use passion planner this year?

-# Spiritual:
+# Spiritual: Float and Observe

+Be present with the world.
+Spend quality time with myself, in nature, and connecting with others.

 Intention: